Isaac Stephenson

-Isaac Stephenson (June 18, 1829March 15, 1918) was an American politician of the Republican Party who represented Wisconsin as both a United States representative and a United States senator.
+Isaac Stephenson (June 18, 1829 – March 15, 1918) was an American businessman, Republican politician, and Wisconsin pioneer.
+He represented Wisconsin as a United States senator from 1907 to 1915, and served three terms in the U.S. House of Representatives (1883–1889).
+He was an important financial backer of Wisconsin progressive leader Robert M. La Follette in his initial bids for governor.
+Earlier in his career, he served two terms in the Wisconsin State Assembly, representing the area now comprising Marinette, Oconto, and Shawano counties.

+He was a major employer and philanthropist in early Marinette County, and several places in the county bare his name, including the town of Stephenson, Wisconsin, and the Stephenson Public Library in the city of Marinette.

+His younger brother Samuel Merritt Stephenson was a member of the U.S. House of Representatives from Michigan.

+Early life and education

 He was born in the community of Yorkton, near Fredericton in the colony of New Brunswick (now in Canada, but a British colony at the time).
 His parents were Isaac Stephenson (1791–1874), a lumberman and farmer born in Ireland of Scotch-Irish ancestry, and Elizabeth (Watson) Stephenson (1793–1838), who was born in London.

 Lumberman

 Stephenson worked in lumbering activities in the eastern U.S. for several years, principally in Maine, close to Canada.
 In 1845 he moved to Wisconsin, where for a time he managed absentee timber properties, but soon entered the lumber business for himself.

 In 1858 he settled permanently in Marinette, where he steadily expanded his lumbering operations, especially during the Civil War.
 Although Stephenson suffered heavy losses in the Peshtigo Fire of 1871, he recouped.
 He was one of the wealthiest lumbermen in the Great Lakes area, with real-estate holdings in Marinette, Green Bay, Milwaukee, and the booming town of Chicago, and throughout the Great Lakes.
 He also owned vast acreages of pine lands in northern Wisconsin and Michigan which were yet to be harvested.